d12frosted/elpa-mirror/stable-melpa/ts-readme.txt

 A struct `ts' is defined, which represents a timestamp.
 All manipulation is done internally using Unix timestamps.
-Accessors are used to retrieve values such as month, day, year, etc. from a timestamp, and these values are cached in the struct once accessed, to avoid repeatedly calling `format-time-string', which is expensive.
+Accessors are used to retrieve calendar values such as month, day, year from a timestamp, and these values are cached in the struct once accessed, to avoid repeatedly calling `format-time-string', which is expensive.
 Function arguments are designed to work well with the `thread-last' macro, to make sequential operations easy to follow.

 The current timestamp is retrieved with `ts-now'.